Chicago is one of my family’s favorite destinations, as it’s just a two-and-a-half hour drive from our home in Indianapolis.

 Chicago definitely makes a great big city getaway without having to hop on a plane for most of the Midwest.

 But if you DO need to hop a plane to get there, Chicago’s Midway Airport is a major hub for Southwest Airlines, our very favorite airline and on which we fly almost free everywhere!

-Download my free ebook below that shows you how to easily earn the Southwest Companion Pass, so one person can always fly free with you, and net 110,000 points you can use for free travel!
+I can show you how to earn the Southwest Companion Pass, so one person can always fly free with you, and net 125,000 points you can use for free travel!

-Here are some super fun Chicago activities if you’re planning to head there in the warmer summer months:
+Here are some super fun Chicago activities if you’re planning to head there soon.